 We ended up spending the whole day on the beach, and the surf suits worked both as swimming costumes and ‘normal’ clothes.
 They kept them covered from the sun in the heat of the day, but warm enough to carry on playing (or throwing sand at each other) when the sun started to set.

 They even withstood a whole bunch of sandy seaweed, or ‘gross witchy slimy hair’, as it’s better-known.
 And that’s an important consideration when you’re two.

 Heads up: this post contains affiliate links, which means you’ll be helping to fund this site if you choose to click on them.
-You can find all of Boden’s beachwear, swimwear and holiday clothes for adults and kids on the Boden holiday hub.
+You can find all of Boden’s reduced beachwear, swimwear and holiday clothes for adults and kids in the clearance section – try the girls’ swimwear section for starters.
 Next post: our first experience of Eurocamp!